 • Escalation cap.
 Push to cap annual increases at 3% rather than accepting the standard 3-8% range.
 This saves six figures over a five-year contract for mid-market and enterprise buyers.

-One advantage SAP has over competitors: you can add modules incrementally.
-A common deployment pattern is starting with Employee Central and Performance & Goals, then layering in Recruiting and Learning 6-12 months later.
+Where SAP beats most enterprise competitors: modules can be added incrementally.
+A common deployment pattern starts with Employee Central and Performance & Goals, then layers in Recruiting and Learning 6-12 months later.
 This spreads implementation costs and reduces organizational change fatigue.

 Who Is SAP SuccessFactors Built For (and Who Should Skip It)?

-The platform serves 10,000+ customers globally, with roughly 100 million users across 200+ countries and 42 languages, according to 6sense (2026).
-But market size doesn't mean it's the right fit for every organization.
-Here's who benefits most - and who overpays.
+Built for global enterprises with 1,000+ employees, SAP SuccessFactors handles unified HR, payroll, and talent management.
+It’s not designed for small teams or organizations whose primary bottleneck is candidate sourcing.
+Globally, the suite serves 10,000+ customers with roughly 100 million users across 200+ countries and 42 languages, according to 6sense (2026).
+Here’s who benefits most - and who overpays.

 Good fit for SAP SuccessFactors